PencilCode/reference/documents/turtle/Sprite.html.md

 ---
-title: new Turtle
+title: new Sprite
-description: creates a new turtle
+description: creates a new sprite
 layout: reference
 ---

-**new Turtle** creates a new turtle.
+**new Sprite** creates a new sprite.

-**new Turtle** can create a new turtle with any [color](colors.html) shell.
+**new Sprite** can create a blank object that you can draw on.
+By default, a new sprite is an invisible 256 pixel square but you can change its [color](colors.html) and size.

-Name the turtle by setting a variable.
-Once the turtle has a variable name like `sally`, the turtle can be moved by coding a command after a period:
+Name the sprite by setting a variable.
+Once the sprite has a variable name like `penny`, you can draw on it using [drawon](drawon.html).

 <pre class="jumbo">
-sally = new Turtle <span data-dfnup="optional color">orange</span>
+penny = new Sprite <span data-dfnup="optional color">orange</span>
-sally<span data-dfn="command after a dot">.fd 50</span>
+color: <span data-dfn="color">gray</span>
+height: <span data-dfn="height">128</span>
+width: <span data-dfn="width">128</span>
 </pre>

 <script type="demo">
-sally = null
+penny = null
 setup ->
-  remove sally
+  remove penny
 demo ->
-  sally = new Turtle orange
+  penny = new Sprite orange
-  sally.speed 1
+  penny.speed 1
-  sally.fd 50
+  penny.fd 50
-  sally.pause 1
+  penny.pause 1
-  sync sally, turtle
+  sync penny, turtle
-  sally.label 'sally &rarr;', 'left' turtle.label 'original turtle', 'right'
+  penny.label 'sally &rarr;', 'left' penny.label 'original turtle', 'right'
 </script>

-### Multiple Turtles
+### Multiple Sprites

-Any number of turtles can be created.
-Be sure to use a different name for each turtle.
+Any number of sprites can be created.
+Be sure to use a different name for each sprites.

-Turtles receive their commands to move instantly, and then after receving commands, they all begin moving at the same time.
+Sprites receive their commands to move instantly, and then after receving commands, they all begin moving at the same time.
 In the next example, `r` is given its commands before `b`, but they both start moving at the same time.

 <pre class="examp">
-<span data-dfnright="for r">r = new Turtle red
+<span data-dfnright="for r">r = new Sprite red
 r.rt 90
 r.lt 180, 50</span>
-<span data-dfnright="for b">b = new Turtle blue
+<span data-dfnright="for b">b = new Sprite blue
 b.lt 90
 b.rt 180, 50</span>
 </pre>